 Abstract

 Estimates of microbial fitness from growth curves are inaccurate and competition experiments are necessary for accurate estimation of fitness.
 However, competition experiments require distinct markers, are difficult to perform with isolates derived from a common ancestor or non-model organisms, and do not provide information on the growth differences that underlie competitive ability.
 Here we describe a new computational approach for predicting growth of microbes in a mixed culture utilizing mono- and mixed culture growth curve data.
-We validate and demonstrate this new approach using experiments with E. coli.
+We validate this new approach using two different experiments with E. coli and demonstrate its application for estimating relative fitness.
 Our approach provides an effective way to predict growth and infer relative fitness in mixed cultures.
 Furthermore, by integrating several growth phases, it provides an interpretation for microbial fitness.

 Introduction